 The University expects students to make good use of Wesleyan's educational resources.
-A student is expected to satisfy the requirements for the degree of MALS or MPhil, or Graduate Certificate of Writing, within six years.
-By petition, students may be granted up to a maximum of eight years to complete all requirements toward the degree or certificate.
+A student is expected to satisfy the requirements for the degree of MALS or MPhil, or Graduate Certificate of

+Writing, within 6 years.
+By petition, students may be granted up to a maximum of 8 years to complete all requirements toward the degree or certificate.
 To remain in good academic standing from term to term, a GLS student is expected to maintain a minimum cumulative grade point average of 85 (B).
 Grades lower than (B-) will not count toward the degree.
+These rules and expectations differ from the satisfactory academic progress required in order to remain eligible for federal financial assistance programs (federal loan programs).
+If you are using federal loans and have any questions about the difference, please send email to glsbursar@wesleyanedu.